alexwox/alexwox/README.md

 [Checkout my master's thesis on financial risk that won an award of 50,000 SEK from Handelsbanken!](https://github.com/user-attachments/files/18868455/Copula.based.VaR.estimation.for.Portfolio.using.Hierarchical.Clustering.-.Alexander.Woxstrom.Hektor.Triantafillidis.pdf)

-- 🔭 I’m currently working on Pictoria-AI a PhotoAI clone that allows users to fine-tune their own image model!
+- 🔭 I'm working on my own AI model for sentiment analysis!
 - 🌱 I’m currently learning advanced RAG methods from Jason Liu!
 (Check him out he's an awesome mentor!)

 Want to test out some of the toy projects I've built?
-- WebScraping workflow automations platform: https://scrape-flow-henna.vercel.app
+- ScrapeFlow, WebScraping workflow automations platform: https://scrape-flow-henna.vercel.app/
+- Pictoria AI, image generation tool with finetuning: https://pictoria-ai-rosy.vercel.app/
-- RAG app for storing and chatting with documents: https://big-brain-seven.vercel.app/
+- BigBrain, RAG app for storing & chatting with documents: https://big-brain-seven.vercel.app/

 <!--
 **alexwox/alexwox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.